 Forevermark is committed to the protection of wild habitats, the species they support, and the wider ecosystems of which they are a crucial part.
 Everyone at Forevermark, as well as the expert craftsmen who cut, polish and manufacture Forevermark diamonds and jewelry, adheres to high standards of environmental management.
 Forevermark also helps to fund vital projects that protect and nurture the beauty and diversity of the natural world.

-In total, almost 444,790 acres of land around The De Beers Group of Companies’ mines are set aside for conservation.
+In total, more than 405,000 acres of land around The De Beers Group of Companies’ mines are set aside for conservation, and is home to several indigenous and endangered species.
 In Botswana, Jwaneng mine operates a 42,008 acre Game Park, which is home to more than 1,700 animals and hosts a field unit for Cheetah Conservation in Botswana.
 Along the Diamond Route, various conservation, research and breeding programs contribute to monitor and protect wild animals.
 These programs include a Rhino sanctuary reserve.